 4) Fuel – see the first tip.
-If you are doing a longer distance, ½ – full marathon and beyond, you should know what fuels your body.
+If you are doing a longer distance, ½ - full marathon and beyond, you should know what fuels your body.
 When you were training and doing your 16-20 km or 28-34 km runs, what did you take to make sure you could make it through the run?
 Find out what works for you and buy a lot of it.
-Trying something new during a race, with the anxiety associated of the race, can wreak havoc on your GI tract.
+Trying something new during a race (see Tip 1), with the anxiety associated of the race, can wreak havoc on your GI tract.
 Having to stop at 3 or 4 or more port-a-potties on the course, does not help one feel better.
-Know what you take, when you take it and how much your stomach can stand.
+Know what you take, when you take it and how much your stomach can handle.

 I love Gatorade and PowerGels.
 Ok, I don’t really love them but I noticed that many races have Gatorade on the course.
 So I practice drinking Gatorade on my long runs.
 If a race had Powerade, I would switch to see how Powerade worked on my long runs.
 If Powerade still worked for me, great!
 I would switch.
 PowerGels go down nice and smooth with a little water/Gatorade, I am good to go (along with my stomach).